tophf/view-image-video-info/README.md

 * google analytics is removed
 * video info is also shown
 * info is shown inside the page instead of a new window
-* content scripts usage is granular:
-  * a small detector script runs only when a tab is focused for the first time
-  * the image element is analyzed only when the context menu is invoked
-  * the main content script that shows the UI runs only when the extension is invoked from the context menu
+* content script runs only on demand when showing the info

 Minor changes: